Privacy Policy

 We use cookies in the following ways:

-• to keep you signed in our site
+- to keep you signed in to our site;

-• Collecting statistical information about how our users use the site so that we can improve the site and learn which parts are most popular to users.
+- performance and measurement (collecting statistical information about how our users use the site so that we can improve the site and learn which parts are most popular to users).

-Under GDPR we must always have a lawful basis for using personal data.
-The data may be used because it is necessary for our performance of a contract with you, or you have consented to us that we may use your personal data or because it is within out legitimate business interests to do so.
+Under data protection law we must always have a lawful basis for using personal data.
+The data may be used because it is necessary for our performance of a contract with you, because you have consented to us using your personal data, or because it is within our legitimate business interests to do so.

 We use information about you to:

-• Supplying our products and services to you, or (with your consent) which we think may interest you.
-Your personal details are required in order for us to enter into a contract with you
+- supply our products and services to you, or (with your consent) those which we think may interest you;

-• Communicating with you.
-This may include responding to calls or emails from you.
+- communicate with you (including responding to calls or emails from you);

-• Supplying you with information by email and post that you have opted-in to (you may unsubscribe or opt-out at any time by emailing info@redtech-recruit.com)
+- supply you with information by email and post that you have opted in to (you may unsubscribe or opt out at any time by emailing info@redtech-recruit.com).

 With your permission and/or where permitted by law, we may also use your personal data for marketing purposes, which may include contacting you by email, telephone, text message and post with information, news, and offers on our services.
 You will not be sent any unlawful marketing or spam.
-We will always work to fully protect your rights and comply with our obligations under the GDPR and the Privacy and Electronic Communications (EC Directive) Regulations 2003, and you will always have the opportunity to opt-out.
+We will always work to fully protect your rights and comply with our obligations under data protection law and the Privacy and Electronic Communications Regulations (PECR), and you will always have the opportunity to opt out.

 If you don’t want to be contacted for marketing purposes, please contact our Data Protection Officer.